shannontjoa/auguang/src/pages/products/index.md

 path: /products
 title: Events
 image: /img/events.jpg
-heading: Great coffee with a conscience
+heading: Events with bright conscience
 description: >-
   Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production,